lucashanke/mcmakler/README.md

 * Build the app with `docker-compose build`
 * To execute the command to fetch NEOs from NASA's API: `docker-compose run fetch`
-* To run the application's API: `docker-compose up app`
+* To run the application's API: `docker-compose up app` - The APIs should be accessible through port 3001: http://localhost:3001/
 * To run the application's tests: `docker-compose run tests`